RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

     that group.
 In Queens mode, each of your *hands* may belong to different groups;
     exactly how this works has not yet been clarified.

   N.b.
-We haven't tried this one yet
+We haven't tried this one yet.